Easy Sweet and Spicy Gochujang Chicken

 If you love discovering new flavors and ideas for spicing-up your everyday meals, especially when it comes to chicken, I promise you’re going to fall in love with this tangy-sweet, kinda-spicy Korean gochujang chicken.

-Gochujang is a type of chili paste that’s often called the flavor backbone in Korean cooking.
+- Gochujang is a type of chili paste that’s often called the flavor backbone and an essential condiment in Korean cooking.

-Based on a mixture of dried red chili (gochugaru), fermented rice and soybeans, gochujang is versatile condiment you’ll always want on hand.
+- What’s in it: The paste is based on a mixture of dried red chili (gochugaru), fermented rice and soybeans.

 Once I discovered what is now my favorite brand of gochujang, I keep a jar in the fridge at all times.